datafolklabs/cement/doc/source/dev/mvc.rst

 The Model
 ^^^^^^^^^

-The Model reprisents the data that you are working with.
-This might be a User class, or a Product, etc.  The class might be an SQLAlchemy class tied to a database, or can just simply be an object allowing you to store data.
+The Model represents the data that you are working with.
+This might be a User class, or a Product, etc.  The class might be an SQLAlchemy class tied to a database, or can just simply be an object allowing you to organize data.

 **./helloworld/model/user.py**